StarstationHaven/HourOfE/src/content/episode/jerry-daniels-sr-master-barber.md

 explicit: false
 episodeType: full
 ---
-Jerry Daniels is a master barber in Buffalo, New York.
+Mr. Jerry Daniels is a Master Barber in Buffalo, New York.
 He has won many awards.
-He also has a barber ministry, performing haircuts in the hospital and provides other barber for them.
+Mr. Daniels has a barber ministry, providing haircuts in the hospitals and local schools. \
+\
+He is the son of Rev Frank Daniels and Mrs. Marietta Daniels from Cordele, Georgia.